esl/mongooseim-docker/README.md

 Where `${PATH_TO_MONGOOSEIM_PGSQL_FILE}` is an absolute path to pgsql.sql file which can be found in MongooseIM's repo in `priv/pgsql.sql`

-Don't forget to tweak your `mongooseim.cfg` to connect with the services you set up!
+Don't forget to tweak your `mongooseim.toml` to connect with the services you set up!
 See the documentation at https://mongooseim.readthedocs.io/en/latest/advanced-configuration/outgoing-connections/